U.S. Route 431 in Kentucky: Kentucky Route 75

 In 1953, US 431 was extended into Tennessee and Kentucky from the Huntsville, Alabama area.
 From 1929 until 1953, the US 431 corridor in Kentucky was originally signed as Kentucky Routes 75 and 81.
 KY 75 ran from Owensboro to KY 81 at South Carrollton, while KY 81 ran its current course, plus the rest of US 431's original route from South Carrollton into Central City and Russellville to the Tennessee state line.
 Sometime in the 1940s, KY 75 was extended southward from South Carrollton to the Tennessee State line near Adairville via Central City and Russellville.

 In downtown Owensboro, KY 75 also ran onto the bridge connecting to what was originally a part of SR 75 (this stretch of roadway north of the bridge is now the present day SR 161) in Spencer County, Indiana until 1954, when US 231 was extended into Indiana.

-KY 75 was reassigned to the road from US 421 in McKee to KY 490 in Lamero; this later became part of KY 89 because of I-75.